Shape Stretch Exercise Demos and Videos

 If you are taller than 6 feet in height, use the 45 degree angle side for laying stretches as it will provide a longer control point.
 If you are shorter than 6ft, use the 90 degree side.

-- Hold each stretch for 5-15 seconds.
-Breath consistently.
+- Hold each Static Stretch for 30 seconds.
+Repeat 2-3 times and breath consistently.